Dream Build Play

 Dream Build Play (also known as Dream-Build-Play, Dream.Build.Play, and DreamBuildPlay) is an annual $75,000 Microsoft video game contest used to promote Microsoft XNA Game Studio and eventually Xbox LIVE Indie Games.
 It was announced in 2006, started in 2007, and ran until 2012.

+In 2008 and 2009 it spanned over 100 countries and in 2010 it spanned 110 countries.

 It was restarted in 2017 as the Dream.Build.Play 2017 Challenge.
 Notable winners include Dust: An Elysian Tail and The Dishwasher: Dead Samurai.

 Concept

 Dream-Build-Play, as it was first called, is a game development contest designed to promote and encourage experienced game developers and enthusiasts to create innovative and fun-to-play indie games for Windows and Xbox 360 using Microsoft XNA Game Studio.
 In 2017, the contest was relaunched to challenge indie game developers to create UWP games across four categories.

 Notable entries

 Many winners have gone on to be published on Xbox LIVE Arcade: